Rotterdamse Kunststichting: Exhibitions and publications

 Over the years the Rotterdamse Kunststichting participated in numerous art and design publications.
 They published books on artists and designers such as Homero Aridjis, Toeti Heraty, Ajip Rosidi and Lotte Stam-Beese.

-In 1990 in cooperation with Museum Boijmans Van Beuningen and the Centrum Beeldende Kunst Rotterdam (CBK) they created the exhibition Rotterdam Assorti in the former Holland America Line head office, now Hotel New York.Thea Figee.
-"Kunst Een Rotterdams assortiment Mix van hedendaagse beeldende kunst en persoonlijke voorkeuren," Trouw, 01-06-1990.
+In 1990 in cooperation with Museum Boijmans Van Beuningen and the Centrum Beeldende Kunst Rotterdam (CBK) they created the exhibition Rotterdam Assorti in the former Holland America Line head office, now Hotel New York.
 The exhibition was curated by Jan van Adrichem for Boymans, Ove Lucas for the CBK, and Thomas Meyer zu Schlochtern for the RKS.
 In 1993 Thomas Meyer for the RKS curated the exhibition Verwantschaften in the Rotterdam Kunsthal.

 In 1996 the Rotterdam Arts Council offered a shelter for the first European Manifesta exhibition in Rotterdam, which had been set to happen in Nicosia, Cyprus.